rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 The publisher MAY reply back to the client before the subscription has been terminated, i.e., it may act asynchronously with respect to the delete request, however, the publisher MUST allow the client to create a new subscription using the same name immediately after the *subscription-terminated* notification ({{SubscriptionTerminatedNotification}}) has been transmitted.

 Below is the tree diagram for the *kill-subscription* RPC.
-All objects contained in this tree are described in the YANG module in {{yp-lite-yang-module}}.
+All objects contained in this tree are described in the YANG module in {{yang-push-2-yang-module}}.

 ~~~~ yangtree
 {::include generated-tree-output/kill-subscription.txt}